 The length of your trip is the main thing to consider when it comes to carrying capacity.
-If you are planning hiking trips that will last for more than one day, you will need an overnight backpack with at least a 35 liter range.
+If you are planning hiking trips that will last for more than one day, you will need an overnight backpack with at least a 35-liter range.
 Multi-day packs typically range around 45 liters up to 70 liters.
-This will have enough room for water, hiking gear and overnight provisions.
-However, if you only plan hiking trips that last a few hours, a smaller backpack will be just fine (15 liters, or 22 liters are common sizes for day hikes).
+This will have enough room for water, hiking gear and oversight provisions.
+However, if you only plan hiking trips that last a few hours, a smaller backpack will be just fine (15 liters or 22 liters are common sizes for day hikes).

 The ideal hiking backpack will come with a decent hip belt, chest or sternum strap, and shoulder straps.
 This secures the pack to your body so you don’t feel the weight as much.
 It also means you can move around freely without worrying about your backpack falling off or coming loose.

-Do your homework and spend some time trying on packs before making y0ur purchase.
+Do your homework and spend some time trying on packs before making your purchase.